cephdon/ui-components/readme.md

 ## Developer commands

-- `gulp clean-build`: erases contents of public folder
+- `gulp clean-build`: erase contents of public folder
-- `gulp compile-styles`: generates styles
+- `gulp compile-styles`: generate styles
-- `gulp compile-images`: collects and move images over
+- `gulp compile-images`: collect and move images over
 - `gulp lint-scripts`: run linter
 - `gulp browserify-app`: compile and stage app scripts
 - `gulp copy-libs`: copy librray assets (specified in src/libs.json) over to public folder
 - `gulp compile-templates`: compile templates into a singe JS module and creates html files for individual screen-tags.
 These need to be specified beforehand, see `availableScreens` in gulpfile.
-- `gulp register-watchers`: automatically recompile
+- `gulp register-watchers`: watch for changes and automatically recompile